Understanding Demand for Business

 • If your business is on Schedule TOU-M, a pricing plan for mid-sized businesses (demand between 20 kW and 40 kW), you can stay on your current plan if you avoid three consecutive months of more than 40 kW demand.

-• Track and manage your energy use information in My Account so that you better understand how and when your business uses energy.
+• Track and manage your energy use information in My Energy Center so that you better understand how and when your business uses energy.

 • Evaluate your operations to even out or lower demand.